zuplo/docs/docs/articles/api-key-react-component.md

 ## Getting Started

 This component can be used with any React framework.
-It is compatible with Tailwind CSS, but Tailwind is not required.
+It's compatible with Tailwind CSS, but Tailwind isn't required.

 :::tip